 Depending on your health system’s cash flow strategy, AP should aim to lower their invoice cycle time to receive the discounts and prevent unnecessary late fees or credit holds.
 AP leaders should work with accounting leaders to determine the best payment strategy for their organization.

-- Time for invoice issuance to receipt
+- Invoice issuance to receipt

 Payment Errors